Albuquerque Car Accident Lawyer

 An issue that frequently arises in car accident cases is “comparative fault.”
 Collisions typically occur between two or more vehicles, and it’s not unusual for drivers to blame each other.
 Under these circumstances, a percentage of responsibility will be assigned to each party involved.
 The compensation award may then be decreased depending on whether and how much you’re found at fault.
 However, you still may be able to obtain damages even if you weren’t entirely blameless.

 Note, as well, that New Mexico has rigid timelines for bringing a personal injury claim associated with an auto accident.
 In New Mexico, the state’s civil statute of limitations is three years for a personal injury case.
 If you wait too long to file a lawsuit, you may lose the right to recover any damages for your car wreck injuries.

-Discuss Your Case with Our Albuquerque Car Accident Attorneys
+Discuss Your Case with Our Car Accident Lawyers in Albuquerque, NM Today!

 If you’ve been injured in a car accident as a result of another driver’s negligence, it’s crucial that you secure the help of an experienced and aggressive car accident lawyer who can help you receive the compensation necessary to pay off any medical bills, lost wages, and compensate you for the pain, hardship and emotional trauma you experienced because of the crash.
 For assistance in avoiding many of the common pitfalls that plague injured victims in your shoes, look no further than the car accident attorneys at Dominguez Law.